Some Legal Terms Every Freelance Graphic Designer Should Understand

 BREACH OF CONTRACT.
-Designers should know that a stated intention not to fulfill the terms of a contract, in the example involving Paradigm Real Estate Solutions a stated intention not to pay, is a breach of contract, and the courts provide legal remedy in the form of damages in such cases.
+Designers should know that a stated intention not to fulfill the terms of a contract, such as a stated intention not to pay, is a breach of contract, and the courts provide legal remedy in the form of damages in such cases.
 Your local chapter of the AIGA can provide you with referrals to attorneys who specialize in this practice area.

 EXTORTION.
-Paradigm stated in an email that before they would send any payment, the designer would have to agree to accept the reduced amount of the amount of the contract minus the amount for the content writing.
+Have you ever been threatened by a client?
+What if you get to the end of a project and your client says they will only pay if you agree to some condition not contained in the contract?
+For example, before the client sends any payment at all, you must agree to accept only half of the original negotiated amount?
 How would you handle this offer?
 Designers often find themselves in a vulnerable position because our product is intangible.
 Unlike taking your car in for repairs, knowing that you won't get your car back until you pay for the work that was performed, designers have often sent over PDFs throughout the course of a project or even final files before full payment is received.
 If a client chooses not to pay a designer after the work has been done, possibly due to a personality conflict or a lack of understanding of how many hours went into something, the designer frequently feels they have no recourse.
 I've seen so many situations of a client requesting a change that might take the designer 10 hours to accomplish, for which the client refuses to pay, citing that the designer hadn't yet provided a satisfactory design (according to the client's unarticulated opinions).
 Is it fair that the designer took a day away from his or her family to donate to an unscrupulous client's business?

 Designers should be aware that the practice of clients threatening non-payment unless the designer agrees to a smaller amount, is considered the use of coercion to induce someone to enter into an agreement involuntarily – constituting extortion, a criminal offense.